sungsoo/GCNIR/README.md

 ## Overview

-The documents and codes will be available soon.
+The source code, data, and/or other artifacts  will be available soon.